CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

 +};
 ```

-Save the files and the test should pass.
+Save the file and all tests should pass.

 We also want to make sure that if the restaurant is loaded again later, the error flag is cleared out, since a new request is being made.
-This test should go in the "load action > when loading" group, so extract the setup from the "sets the loading flag" test:
+This test should go in the "load action > while loading" group, so extract the setup from the "sets the loading flag" test:

 ```diff
      describe('while loading', () => {